scala/improvement-proposals/content/existential-containers.md

 ## Proposed solution

-The problems raised above can be worked around if, instead of using generic parameters with a context bound, we use pairs bundling a value with its conformance witness.
+The problems raised above can be worked around if, instead of using generic parameters with a context bound, we use pairs bundling each value with its conformance witness.
 In broad strokes, our solution generalizes the following possible implementation of `largest`:

 ```scala